duydo/duydo.github.io/content/post/elasticsearch_indexing_operations.md

 **Step 2**: The coordinator node uses the `pipeline` parameter in the indexing request to check if the document needs to be enriched or transformed before routing to a data node for further processing.

-If `No` the document is routed to a data node in the cluster.

-If `Yes` the document is routed to an ingest node in the cluster to enrich the document.
+If answer is `No`, the document is routed to a data node in the cluster.
+If the answer is `Yes`, the document is routed to an ingest node in the cluster to enrich the document.
 When the enriching process is done, the ingest node continues routing the enriched document to the data node.

 Decision of which data node in the cluster will take the document to process further is based on index's shard information and the hashing modulo formular: